Frequently Asked Questions

 -

-Timescales vary depending on the type of project and local authority workload.
-As a guide, planning decisions typically take several weeks from submission.
-I’ll outline realistic timelines early on so expectations are clear.
+Timescales vary depending on the type of project and the local authority.
+I’ll outline realistic timelines early on so expectations are clear but most importantly I’ll keep you well informed through regular updates as to progress.

 -